 You can find the nearest GUM clinic and find out how to get free testing kits here: Find a Chlamydia Test.

 Don’t worry, this is an infection that is relatively easy to treat.
 The most important thing to remember is to get treatment as soon as possible.

 The first line recommended treatment is now Doxycycline 100mg tablets taken twice daily and used for 7 days.

-Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or an online pharmacy such as e-Surgery.
-See your treatment options for chlamydia.
+Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can request antibiotic tablets from your GP, GUM clinic or a registered online pharmacy such as e-Surgery.

 Remember that after treatment it is advised to abstain from sex for 7 days.
 As always be sure to practice safe sex to prevent reinfection!